-Project management services in the construction industry involves the role of a project manager in:
+Project management services in the construction industry involve the role of a project manager in:

 And of course, bringing a project to a successful closure.

 It is the sole duty of a construction project management team to accomplish specific goals with successes, despite given constraints, within a specified time.
 This goes way beyond setting up meetings, reminding contractors about deadlines, or taking stock of building material.